Al-Qa-qa/audits/ask-for-audit.md

 | 1500 >= SLOC > 1000| 10 day|
 | 2000 >= SLOC > 1500| 14 days|

-This duration may seem to be long, but I take into consideration the weekend days, and if the code is complex.
-And the duration can be less than that for some protocols.
+This duration may change from one protocol to another, but it is a good approximation.

 ---